 Most people don’t think twice when they agree to let apps access files and features on their devices.
 However, when you make your phone’s camera or microphone accessible to a third-party app, it’s a free invitation for that app to use either tool in the background surreptitiously.

-Apple users recently received a handy new feature in iOS 14 that shows an indicator dot when an app begins to use their camera or mic when they shouldn’t.
+Apple users recently received a handy new feature in iOS 14 that shows an indicator dot when an app uses their camera or mic when they shouldn’t.
 Android users haven’t been as fortunate until now, thanks to a little-known app.
 Let’s check it out.

 Why do I need Access Dots